buhowski/react-typescript/public/text-data/games/CossackSaga/Part1/PreviewPart1EN.md

 # Part I: Whispers of the Forgotten

-A traveler with no memory stumbles upon a conspiracy of the priesthood and learns that dark forces are battling inside him due to an incomplete demonic baptism.
+A traveler with no memory stumbles upon a clerical conspiracy and learns that dark forces are battling inside him due to an incomplete demonic baptism.
 At the same time, the clergymen, who are themselves under demonic control, seek to seize the entire world.